radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 The `source` command tells the server to recognize the conda install (you only ever have to do this once, so don't worry too much about remembering it).
 The `which` command will show you the path to the python binary, which will now be in your personal minconda directory:

 ### Install ipyrad and fastqc
 Conda gives us access to an amazing array of all kinds of analysis tools for both analyzing and manipulating all kinds of data.
-Here we'll just scratch the surface by installing [ipyrad](http://ipyrad.readthedocs.io/), the RAD-Seq assembly and analysis tool that we'll use throughout the workshop, [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), an application for filtering fasta files based on several quality control metrics, and [toytree](https://toytree.readthedocs.io/en/latest/), which is a plotting library used by the ipyrad analysis toolkit.
+Here we'll just scratch the surface by installing [ipyrad](http://ipyrad.readthedocs.io/), the RAD-Seq assembly and analysis tool that we'll use throughout the workshop, [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), an application for filtering fasta files based on several quality control metrics.
+As long as we're installing conda packages we'll include [toytree](https://toytree.readthedocs.io/en/latest/) as well, which is a plotting library used by the ipyrad analysis toolkit.

 ```
 $ conda install -c ipyrad -c bioconda -c eaton-lab ipyrad fastqc toytree